Two Dollar Click

-First off, Two Dollar Click is part of a bunch of scam websites run by Welsh (an alias, by the way), the same scammer that run horrible sites like Neodollar, Bux Inc, and Ten Dollar Click along with so many others.
+The same scammer that runs horrible sites like Neodollar, Bux Inc, and Ten Dollar Click along with so many others.

 At the point that the Two Dollar Click scammer has gotten an abundance of new referrals brought in by all these newbies, he decides to cheat them out of their earnings through one deception or another.

-So the Two Dollar Click hype is a lie from the beginning.
+So the Two Dollar Click hype is a lie from the very beginning.

 Their claim of a 60 day wait period is a tactic in hopes the user will forget in time.